 Participating in recycling is a wonderful thing!
 We just need to make sure we are doing it correctly so our efforts are not wasted.

 Trash and litter pickup also makes a great difference to your community.
 Dog walking or hiking is a great time to take a trash bag along with you and pick up litter as you go.
 You’re already outside on a walk so it's a quick and easy task to incorporate while making all the change!
 This is fun for the kids too!

 Be on the lookout for announcements at Light On Yoga Fitness for how you can get involved with the studio to help clean up our community here in Huntsville!

 We must have reverence for our earth and its magic.
 We must respect her ability to care, house, and protect, cleanse, and give life.
 Therefore, we must do our best to protect our home.
 Mother earth has shown so much patience and kindness with everything it has gone through partly from our hand.
 The time is now to give back and love her back, more than ever.

-I included two links: Huntsville city recycling and Grove Collaborative.
+I included two links: Huntsville city recycling, RANA, and Grove Collaborative.
 Grove collaborative is an online resource that you can order reusable products and environmentally friendly home alternatives like cleaners, trash bags, sponges etc. But there are many more resources out there!